regmagik/WordPress/README.md

-tRegmagiK on WordPress and OpenShift
+RegmagiK on WordPress and OpenShift
 ======================================

 This git repository is based on a WordPress package configured for deployment to OpenShift.
 It has been further customized